RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

 User installed software
 =======================

-Users often ask to add packages to
-:tt:`Python` / :tt:`R` / :tt:`Perl` / :tt:`conda` / :tt:`miniconda` base installations.
+Users often ask to add specific software packages for :tt:`Python` / :tt:`R` / :tt:`Perl` / :tt:`conda`.

-| These usually need to be installed by users themselves.
+| These software packages need to be installed by users themselves.
-| The following guides explain how to install software in user area:
+| The following guides explain how to install desired software in user area:

-Please note, you don't need to install
-:tt:`Python` / :tt:`R` / :tt:`Perl` / :tt:`conda` / :tt:`miniconda`, we
-already have multiple versions of each software installed and they all are accessible via modules.

-Simply load Python/R/Perl/conda/miniconda  module  using command ``module avail`` (read :ref:`list modules` for details) to find out what particular software is already installed), then follow your package installation instructions.

 .. note:: | There are a few important initial installation steps that are unique to the HPC3.
           | They are explained in the guides below.

+          | Please note, you don't need to install :tt:`Python` / :tt:`R` / :tt:`Perl` / :tt:`conda`.
+We have a few
+          | versions of each software installed and they all are accessible via modules.

 .. centered:: HPC3 software installation guides